JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 sudo bash build_gcc.sh
 ```

-If you follow the steps correctly, you should see the new verison of g++ using "g++ -v":
+If you follow the steps correctly, you should see the new version:
 ```
 g++ --version
 ```